 ► White House of the Confederacy

 It’s difficult to visit Richmond without recognizing its role as the capital of the Confederacy during the Civil War.
-It’s also important to learn about this period in American history.
-As students of history, we believe it is important to learn all we can about our past so we can grow and approach our future in an informed, educated way.
-That’s why a visit to the American Civil War Museum and the White House of the Confederacy is one of the interesting things to do in Richmond.
-In addition to learning about Jefferson Davis, his role as the president of the Confederacy, and his surrender at Appomattox, you will also learn about the daily life of southern citizens during the Civil War through stories from multiple perspectives.
+It’s also important to learn about this painful period in American history.
+As students of history, we believe more than ever that it is important to learn all we can about our past so we can grow and approach our future in an informed, educated way.
+That’s why a visit to the American Civil War Museum and the White House of the Confederacy may be worth considering when creating your list of things to do in Richmond.
+In addition to learning about the house and the people who lived there, you will also learn about the war and the daily life of citizens during the Civil War through stories from multiple perspectives.
 We appreciated the honesty with which the staff approaches a terrible time in the country’s history.

 More Information: ACWM.org

 ► St. John’s ChurchIf you have heard the words, “Give me liberty or give me death,” you may know to attribute them to Patrick Henry, who spoke them during the Second Virginia Convention in 1775 to sway fellow delegates to enter the Revolutionary War.
 To stand in the spot where he made that call to action, plan a visit to St. John’s Church.
 In addition to daily guided tours, reenactments of the famous speech are typically offered on Sundays.

 St. John’s Church played a critical role in the USA’s quest for independence, and of the things to do in Richmond it is one of the most interesting ways to learn about that time in our country’s history.